Does the Bible teach there is a Second Chance to be saved by Jesus?

 image_pdfSave as PDF

-Scriptural Proof Universal Opportunity for Salvation in Jesus Spans this life and the After-life
+Scriptural Evidence of Universal Opportunity for Salvation in Jesus

-A Survey of Scriptures where Postmortem Opportunity for Salvation may be taught:
+A Survey of Scriptures that may Support Postmortem Opportunity for Salvation

 Dt.
 32:39 [#A]; 1Sam.
 2:6 [#B]; 2Sam.
 22:5-7 [#C]; Ps.
 16:10-11 [#D]; Ps.
 30:1-4 [#E]; Ps.
 40:1-3 [#F]; Ps.
 49:12-15 [#G]; Ps.
 56:13 [#H]; Ps.
 68:18-20 [#I]; Ps.
 69:13-18 [#J]; Ps.
 71:19-23 [#K]; Ps.
 86:13 [#L]; Ps.
 102:18-22 [#M]; Ps.
 116:1-9 [#N]; Hos.
 13:14 [#O]; Jon.
 2:1-10 [#P]; Zec.
 9:9-11 [#Q]; Mt.
 12:30-32[#R]; John 5:28-29[#S]; Rm.
 11:25-36[#T]; 1 Pt.
 3:18-22[#U]; 1 Pt.
 4:6[#V]; 1 Cor.
 5:5[#W]; Eph.
 4:8-10[#I]; Heb.
 9:27-28[#X]; Rev. 20:11-15[#Y];Luke 16:19-31[#Z]; John 3:16-18[#ZA]